Tom Blanchard: Tampa Bay Buccaneers (1979-1981)

+Legacy

-Tom Blanchard would go down as a punter who didn't have much publicity but was very strong at his position.
-Throughout his career, Blanchard had 148 games played, 819 punts, 33,794 yards, 41.3 yards per punt, 12 blocks, 108 touchbacks and a long punt of 71.
+Tom Blanchard came to be regarded as a punter who received limited publicity but was very strong at his position.
+Throughout his career, Blanchard played in 148 games, recorded 819 punts for 33,794 yards, averaged 41.3 yards per punt, with his longest recorded punt at 71 yards, showing highlights of a reliable eleven-season career in the NFL.

+Personal life

-His two sons, Tommy (the eldest) and Jimmy (five years the junior) both were starting quarterbacks at Grants Pass High School, leading their respective teams to the playoffs.
-Tommy's son Jace also played quarterback at Grants Pass High School.
-After retiring as a player, spent time as the football coach, softball coach and athletic director at Grants Pass High School.
-He retired from these positions in 2013.
+His two sons, Tommy (the eldest) and Jimmy (five years the junior) both were starting quarterbacks at Grants Pass High School and led their respective teams to the playoffs.
+Tommy's son, Jace, also played quarterback at Grants Pass High School.
+After retiring as a player, Blanchard spent time as the football coach, softball coach, and athletic director at Grants Pass High School.
+He retired from these positions in 2013, and resides in Grants Pass, Oregon.